Statistical Predictions of the Accreted Stellar Halos around Milky Way-Like Galaxies: Inferring Galaxy Assembly Histories

 This has an interesting corollary.
 The slope of the SHMR is known to change from greater than unity to less than unity around a halo mass of $\sim 10^{12} \Msun$ \citep[e.g.,][]{Moster.etal.10, Yang.etal.12, Behroozi.etal.19}.
 Hence, halos with a mass less than (or comparable to) that of the MW will typically accrete subhalos that fall in the range where $\rmd\log \mstar/\rmd\log \Mdm > 1$, thus giving rise to an anti-correlation.
 However, halos with $M \gta 10^{13} \Msun$ are expected to accrete most of their mass from progenitors that fall in the range where $\rmd\log \mstar/\rmd\log \Mdm < 1$.
 Consequently, we expect their $\Mash$ and $\Msat$ to be positively correlated with the halo formation time.
+Using a particle tagging technique, \cite{Dacunha.etal.25} measured the correlation strengths between the present day stellar mass \textit{gaps} (difference in mass between the central galaxy and the brightest satellite) and host halo mass assembly histories in a manner analogous to that shown in Figure \ref{fig:zcorrelation}.
+They find that, at the cluster scale, the present day stellar mass gap is most strongly correlated ($\rho_S \sim 0.4$) with early time host formation.
 We investigate this in more detail in a forthcoming study (Monzon et al. in prep).

 As is evident from Figure~\ref{fig:zcorrelation}, each of the three input features reveals a different dependence on $f$.
 In particular, while $\Mcen$ is most strongly correlated with halo assembly time for $f=0.5$, $\Msat$ and $\Mash$ reveal their strongest correlation for $f \sim 0.85$ and $f \sim 0.45$, respectively.
 This indicates that the total mass in surviving satellites is a good indicator of the halo's more recent assembly history, while the stellar mass of the central and its ASH are more indicative of the host halo's earlier assembly history.
 These trends are easy to understand.
 The stellar mass of the central and its ASH built up over the entire assembly history.
 In particular, the star formation rate of the central galaxy closely follows the assembly history of the main progenitor (see Section \ref{sec:central}) while the final ASH is the aggregate of stars stripped from satellites in all progenitors (see Section \ref{sec:mergers}).
 In the case of satellite galaxies, the situation is different since the vast majority either completely disrupt, merge with the central, or lose a substantial fraction of their mass to the ASH.
 Because of this, only satellites that were accreted relatively recently make a significant contribution to the final stellar mass of surviving satellites, which explains why $\Msat$ is a good gauge of the halo's recent accretion history (see Section \ref{sec:survival} for further discussion).